 Although conventional collaboration methods and traditional whiteboards are the pinnacle of in-person collaboration, they are not without their faults.
 Using whiteboards has always come with its own unique set of struggles especially as workspaces digitize and modernize.
 Adopting new technology is important to keep up with the modern workspace and traditional whiteboards struggle to keep up with these adaptations.
 Below, we will outline some of the recurring issues people experience with traditional whiteboarding methods and detail how virtual whiteboards provide unique and effective solutions to these problems.

 Traditional whiteboards are a great catalyst for collaboration while you’re using them, but can’t always accommodate as many people or ideas as you’d like.
 In order to have an effective whiteboarding session, you need to have everyone in the same room, active and contributing.
 Because everyone in the room needs to be able to have a say, you can only have a certain number of people who are able to contribute and fit into the session.
 This limits the number of people you can have working on a board or document at one and limits the overall collaborative potential of your team.
 Not only are you limited by room space, but also you’re limited by the board space as well.
 Traditional whiteboards are a finite resource, and you can’t expand them infinitely.
-This means that when you fill it all the way you either have to start erasing or move to another space to add more ideas.
+This means that when you fill it up either have to start erasing or move to another space to add more ideas.
 Besides running out of space, your space can also be infringed upon by other objects (walls, pillars, anything in the way).
 This makes it a lot harder to work on your board and harder to focus on your whiteboarding session in general.

 The physical limitations extend further than the size of the board and affect the amount of content you can contribute to the space in general.
 Especially with more modern workspaces, teams rely heavily on the internet for their research, data, design, and everything in between.
 It makes it hard to collaborate on a physical board when you want to add references or links to outside content that you can’t access without the internet.
 This means that you have to rely on the shared understanding of your team and cannot directly imbed references or relevant links that would assist in your collaboration.